argoproj/argo-cd/docs/user-guide/commands/argocd_admin_cluster_shards.md

 ## argocd admin cluster shards

-Print information about each controller shard and the estimated portion of Kubernetes resources it is responsible for.
+Print information about each controller shard and portion of Kubernetes resources it is responsible for.

 ```
 argocd admin cluster shards [flags]